pratyush19/pixyll/_posts/2016-09-19-algorithm-parameters-tuning.md

 summary:    Machine learning, Features engineering, Dimensionality reduction, Parameters tuning, Sklearn, Python
 categories: blog
 ---
-In this post, I will cover in detail how to perform parameters tuning of an algorithm.
+In this post, I will cover in detail how to perform parameters tuning of any machine learning algorithm.
 Parameters tuning is a process of optimizing algorithm parameters to give the best result on an unseen data set.
 Before jumping into the parameters tuning, I will first give you the overview of feature scaling, feature selection, dimensionality reduction and cross-validation.
 These all needs to be performed to apply parameters tuning more efficiently.
-I will use Python [scikit-learn](http://scikit-learn.org/stable/) library.
+I will use Python [scikit-learn](http://scikit-learn.org/stable/) library to demonstrate the algorithm code.

 ## Feature Scaling
 Feature scaling is a major step in pre-processing the features for some types of machine learning algorithms.
 Some algorithms like Support Vector Machine, K-means calculate the distance between points, in that case, feature scaling becomes significantly important.
 If one of the features has a broad range of values, the distance will be dominated by this particular feature.
-Therefore, the range of all features should be normalized so that each feature contributes approximately proportionately to the final distance.
+Therefore, the range of all features should be normalized so that each feature contributes approximately proportionately to the final features.

 #### Standardization
 Feature standardization or, Z-score normalization rescaled the values of each feature to behave like standard normal distribution with mean equal to 0 and standard deviation equal to 1.
 The Z-score normalization is calculated by [standard scores](https://en.wikipedia.org/wiki/Standard_score) using equation: z = (X-mean)/s.d..
 It transforms the data to center it by removing the mean value of each feature, then scale it by dividing by their standard deviation.
 Below is its implementation in scikit-learn.